Ad-invariant metrics on nonnice nilpotent Lie algebras: Nonnice Lie algebras with an ad-invariant metric in low dimensions

 We start by recalling the definition of nice Lie algebras.
 A Lie algebra is called \emph{nice} if it admits a basis $\{e_1,\dotsc, e_n\}$ such that every Lie bracket of the form $[e_i,e_j]$ is a multiple of an element of the basis and, if we denote by $\{e^1,\dotsc, e^n\}$ the dual basis and by $d$ the Chevalley-Eilenberg differential, every $e_i\hook de^j$ has to be a multiple of some element of the dual basis (see \cite{LauretWill:EinsteinSolvmanifolds,Nikolayevsky}).
 In this case, we say that $\{e_1,\dotsc, e_n\}$ is a \emph{nice basis}.
 A Lie algebra is \emph{nonnice} if it does not admit any nice basis.

 Recall from~\cite{Nikolayevsky} that every Lie algebra $\mg$ admits a semisimple derivation $N$ such that for every derivation $D$ of $\mg$, one has

-This derivation $N$ is unique up to automorphisms of $\mg$, and (any) such $N$ is called the Nikolayevski (or pre-Einstein) derivation of $\mg$.
+This derivation $N$ is unique up to automorphisms of $\mg$, and (any) such $N$ is called the Nikolayevsky (or pre-Einstein) derivation of $\mg$.
+Computing the Nikolayevsky derivation is a straightforward but tedious linear computation; for the examples appearing in this paper, we used the program~\cite{Conti:Gleipnir}.

-When the Lie algebra $\mg$ is nice, then the Nikolayevski derivation can be assumed to be diagonal relative to the nice basis (see~\cite{Payne:Applications}); in other words, $\mg$ admits a nice basis constituted by eigenvectors of the Nikolayevski derivation.
+When the eigenvalues of the Nikolayevsky derivation have multiplicity one, eigenvectors form a nice basis (see~\cite{LauretWill:diagonalization}).
+By way of converse, when the Lie algebra $\mg$ is nice, then the Nikolayevsky derivation can be assumed to be diagonal relative to the nice basis (see~\cite[Proof of Theorem~3]{Nikolayevsky} and \cite[Theorem~3.1]{Payne:Applications}); in other words, $\mg$ admits a nice basis constituted by eigenvectors of the Nikolayevski derivation.
+These two facts indicate that nonnice Lie algebras should be sought among Lie algebras whose Nikolayevsky derivation has large eigenspaces, and that nonexistence of a nice basis can be proved by only considering bases that reflect the eigenspace decomposition. \begin{proposition} The $11$-dimensional nilpotent Lie algebra